Open-DDR/test-purpose/systemc/qemu_integration/video_assets/README.md

 # Video Creation Assets for QEMU Integration Guide

-This directory contains all the materials needed to create a professional video guide for the Whitney LPDDR5 SystemC Model QEMU Integration.
+This directory contains all the materials needed to create a professional video guide for the OpenDDR DDR SystemC Model QEMU Integration.

 ## 📁 File Contents